Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

                 t = await e.json();
 ```

-So my [friend](https://aadibajpai.com) started looking at the images and noticed similar coordinates in the exif data for every image.
-We realised that we must need to gather all the cat images and put them on a map to decode the flag.
+So my [teammate Aadi](https://aadibajpai.com) started looking at the images and noticed similar coordinates in the exif data for every image.
+We realised that we needed to gather all the cat images and put them on a map to decode the flag.

 I started off by gathering all the images together with a simple ruby script and the api: